LiftOffLLC/rn-audio-player/README.md

 # **`rn-audio-player`**
 **rn-audio-player** is a feature-rich package that allows apps to play audio from URL or file.
 Right now we are supporting IOS and Android.
-You can find the sample app using this here.
+You can find the sample app using this [here](https://github.com/LiftOffLLC/rn-audio-player/tree/main/example)

 # **`Why this package`**
 When there are existing solutions like expo-av, react-native-music-player, etc then what makes this package stands-out is